knpuniversity/javascript/knpu/ep4-reactjs/event-handlers.md

 The reason is simple: this is what React uses to *know* that you changed the state and so, to start the re-rendering.

-Bag, let's go try it!
+Bah, let's go try it already!
 Refresh!
 And... click!
 Woohoo!
 We just added our *first* bit of interactivity.
 In the React dev tools, if you click on `RepLogApp`, you can watch the `highlightedRowId` state change as we click the rows.
 Pretty freaking cool.